timotejroiko/tiny-discord/docs/WebsocketShard.md

 Supports all gateway features including etf encoding and zlib compression.

 Automatic reconnection is done for resume requests, network issues and all resumable close codes.
-Unresumable close codes like invalid session must be handled by the user (see `close` event).
+Unresumable close codes like "invalid intents" must be handled by the user (see the `close` event).
+If your network goes completely offline, the shard will attempt to reconnect every 10 seconds forever unless interrupted by calling `close`.

 Shard-specific rate limits are accounted for and requests will be rejected before they are sent if hit.